trustbit/RAGathon/maria/README.md

 * **Outcome**: This approach provided slighlty better answers than using the merged file.
 It would be intertesting to test it on a set of questions with a smaller chunk of n/a answers.
 * **Cost**: Answering 40 questions cost on average ~$5 (~1M tokens).

-## Experiant 4: Structured outputs with Instructor
+## Experiment 4: Structured outputs with Instructor

 In the last experiment, I tried using Instructor, a wrapper for various LLM APIs that provides AI-generated answers in a structured JSON format, as defined by a pydantic model.
 More details are available at [Instructor blog](https://python.useinstructor.com/blog/2024/06/15/zero-cost-abstractions/).
+The implementation can be found in `answer_questions_filtered_source_instructor.py`.

 Unfortunately, Instructor works with OpenAI Completions only, which don't support file attachments.
 The attempt of reading PDFs and passing text failed due to the 120000 input token limit for completions.